stevegrunwell/stevegrunwell-com-legacy/wp-content/plugins/ewww-image-optimizer/readme.txt

 = future =
 * these are possible future bugfixes and/or feature requests, if you see a feature you like here, go vote for it in the support forum
-* NextCellent Gallery support - this will likely replace support for legacy NextGEN installs at some point in the future.
-If you think that is a BAD idea, go comment in the forums!
-* show statistics: display cumulative savings and computation time in status section
+* full GMedia support
 * webp support
 * jpegmini server integration for cloud users
 * huge thanks to those who have done localization/translation for Dutch, Romanian, and Spanish.
 If you would like to help translate this plugin in your language, post a thread on the support forums.

+= 1.9.0 =
+* changed: verification results for cloud optimization are still cached, but actual optimization requires pre-verification to maintain load-balancing
+* added: NextCellent Gallery support - no future development will be done for NextGEN 1.9.13, all future development will be on NextCellent.
+* updated translations for Romanian and Dutch
+* fixed some warnings and notices
+* added GMedia folder to Scan and Optimize function
+* show cumulative savings in status section
+* added: filter to bypass optimization for developer use
+* added: option to bypass optimization for small images

 = 1.8.5 =
 * fixed: images with empty metadata count as unoptimized images on Bulk Optimize